 Body-Powered

 Most body-powered devices can handle some exposure to water.
 For example, the tines of a body-powered hook are washable, and on most devices, you can use a little soap.
 You don’t need to worry about rain.
-Naked Prosthetics are a common body-powered choice for partial hand differences, and those devices are water resistant.
+Naked Prosthetics (pictured below) are a common body-powered choice for partial hand differences, and those devices are water resistant.
 While they shouldn’t be submerged in water for long, it’s okay to get them wet if they are towel or air dried afterward.

 Myoelectric